 Single Server Installation

 A recommended basic topology consists of two servers, one for the Devolutions Password Server and one for the SQL Database.
 By doing so, all queries are made by the SQL server and performance is less affected on the application server.

 For a high availability of the database, Database Mirroring can be used which replicates data to a partner server.
 The failover partner server will be ready at anytime when the main server becomes unavailable.
 This ensures that the Devolutions Password Server is still accessing the data source and is transparent for Remote Desktop Manager users.

 High Availability Topology

 To ensure maximum performance of the Devolutions Password Server, it can be deployed as a load balancing Devolutions Password Server topology as illustrated in the image below.
 It can either be a physical or software load balancing system.

-To those customers that do not wish to purchase a load balancer, or are seeking a more simplified topology to their system, can simply utilize two Devolutions Password Server Instances on two different web servers, but direct them to the same SQL Server database.
+For customers that do not wish to purchase a load balancer or are seeking a more simplified topology for their system, you can simply utilize two Devolutions Password Server instances on two different web servers and direct them to the same SQL Server database.
 By registering both instances as separate data sources in the client applications, users can manually toggle between servers in the scenario that one becomes unresponsive.